Giving

-The Community Foundation of Shelby County is home to more than 260 charitable Funds, each set up by local people to support charitable causes and organizations here and throughout the US.
+The Community Foundation of Shelby County is home to more than 260 charitable Funds created by local residents and organizations to support charitable causes and nonprofits here and throughout the US.
 You can set up a new Fund or give to an existing Fund.

 As a 501(c)(3) public charity, gifts to the Community Foundation of Shelby County are deductible to the highest levels allowed by law.
-We act as an ongoing service helping you give to causes and charities that matter to you.
-We gladly work with your legal and tax advisors to ensure your giving is done in a way most advantageous to your unique situation.
+We act as an ongoing service helping you give to causes that matter to you.
+We gladly collaborate with your legal and tax advisors to ensure your giving is done in a way that is best for your unique situation and your preferences for supporting things you value in the community.

 Ways to Give Now